rscopes/rescope/readme.md

 ### Stores ?

-ReScope stores look like "React components for data".
+ReScope stores look like "React components for data".<br>
-They use determining values and the others store data as state, and maintains the corresponding data accordingly.
+They use determining values and the others store data as state,<br>
+and maintains the corresponding data accordingly.

-Stores can manage part of, or the entire App state's determining values, maintain intermediate, possibly asynchronous resources, And/or finals or ready-to-render data.
+Stores can manage part of, or the entire App state's determining values,<br>
+maintain intermediate, possibly asynchronous resources,<br>
+And/or finals or ready-to-render data.

 When a component injects one of the stores available in its Scope, <br>